slgrobotics/robots_bringup/Docs/Create1/README.md

 I had to create an _"analog gyro emulator"_ by connecting arduino mini to MPU9250 - and producing the same analog signal via PWM (https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/MPU9250GyroTurtlebot).

-*Create base* does not read the gyro (or gyro emulator) - it just passes it through from the analog input (DB25 pin 4 of Cargo Bay) to the serial stream (which sends all sensor data every 15ms).
+*Create base* does not read the gyro (or gyro emulator) directly - it just passes it through from the analog input (DB25 pin 4 of Cargo Bay) to the serial stream (which sends all sensor data every 15ms).

-Your gyro output will produce an ADC value between 0 and 1024, hopefully around 512, when stationary, and that value will vary with rotation (reflecting, naturally, robot's turn rate).
+When stationary, the gyro output will produce an ADC value between 0 and 1024, hopefully around 512, and that value will vary with rotation (reflecting, naturally, robot's turn rate).

-Autonomy Lab Create driver with my modifications reads this value, adds gyro_offset and multiplies it by gyro_scale - and then integrates it (by dt) to produce turn angle.
+Autonomy Lab *Create driver* [with my modifications](https://github.com/slgrobotics/create_robot) reads this value, adds gyro_offset and multiplies it by gyro_scale - and then integrates it (by dt) to produce turn angle.

 https://github.com/slgrobotics/libcreate/blob/master/src/create.cpp : 148
 ```